Gemma Chan: Rise to prominence (2010s)

 In November 2013, Chan performed in the world premiere of Our Ajax by Timberlake Wertenbaker at the Southwark Playhouse, London.
-Wertenbaker chose her to play the war goddess Athena after she saw her performance in Yellow Face.
 Michael Billington of The Guardian described her performance as "beautifully svelte omniscience".
-Later that year, she starred in BBC One crime drama Shetland, playing young archaeologist Hattie James.
-Chan guest-starred in the BBC's Death in Paradise.
-She was a cast member of Channel 4 romantic drama Dates.
-On 6 August 2013, Chan appeared as a guest on the "Cultural Exchange" feature of the BBC Radio 4 series Front Row, where she nominated the film The Princess Bride as a film she loves.
+Later that year, she starred in crime drama Shetland, and guest-starred in Death in Paradise and romantic drama Dates.
 Chan appeared in The Double (2013), which premiered at the 2013 Toronto International Film Festival to critical success.